vlomonaco/ar1-pytorch/README.md

 ### Introduction

-In this repository you will find a pytorch implementation of **AR1\* with Latent Replay**.
+In this repository you will find a pytorch re-implementation of **AR1\* with Latent Replay**.
 AR1* was shown to be very effective and efficient for continual learning with real-world images.

 Please consider citing the following paper if you want to use our algorithm in your research project or application: